 Search engine optimisation can prove a long, hard slog.
-From link building to creating high quality content, it takes time and effort for anyone trying to do it alone.
+From link building to creating high-quality content, it takes time and effort for anyone trying to do it alone.

 That’s why, since the dawn of search engines, black hat SEO techniques have flourished.

-Strategies like article spinning, keyword stuffing, buying links, cloaking, negative SEO, and invisible text have all been designed to trick the search engines into ranking low-quality sites higher on search engine results pages.
+Dodgy strategies like article spinning, keyword stuffing, buying links, cloaking, negative SEO, and invisible text have all been designed to trick the search engines into ranking low-quality sites higher on search engine results pages.

 But the real issue with black hat SEO is that these tactics tend to completely disregard users in their mission to get higher rankings.